 Showing up in someone’s email inbox will help your brand stay current in the minds of subscribers.
 A personalized marketing email is more impactful than a social media post where you can’t be sure if someone has actually seen your message.

 One of the major benefits of email marketing is its scalability.
 This means that emails can be sent to a large number of recipients while remaining cost-effective (compared to other marketing channels).

 3. Customer loyalty

-Email drives customer loyalty at every stage of the buyer journey: lead-nurturing, conversion, onboarding, retention.
-As well, email marketing is a necessary tool to use alongside sales CRM systems to streamline communication.
+Email drives customer loyalty at every stage of the buyer journey: lead-nurturing, conversion, onboarding, and retention.
+As well, email marketing is a necessary tool to use alongside a CRM to streamline communication.